theoden42/competitiveprog-templates/README.md

 # Competitive Programming Templates

-### Templates and other files for Competitive Programming in Java and C++
+#### Templates and other files for Competitive Programming in Java and C++
 ---

-## C++ Template
+## Structure:

-This directory includes the following files:

-- Template File: template.cpp, this is the main template.

-- Sublime Snippets: This folder contains sublime snippets of code/algorithms I use often:
+#### Algorithms
+Contains my tested/not-much-tested implementations of some of standard algorithms.
+Right Now, this has the following implementations :

 	- Binary Exponentiation
 	- Modular Inverse
 	- Sieve of Eratosthenes
 	- Standard Segment Tree
 	- Prime factorisation in log n
 	- Smallest Prime factor of a number using sieve
 	- Disjoin Set Union

-Deprecated:
-- (Use Fast Olympic Coding instead) Sublime Build: Contains the build file I use to compile my code.
-Note: inputf.in and outputf.in should be present in the folder where source code is located.

-## Java Template

-This directory includes the following files:

-- VS Code task.json configured to build Main.java(code is written here)

-- Competitive Programming template is stored in template.txt, simply copy and use in Main.java.

-- Helper files: input.txt stores input and output.txt pushes output of any test case
+### Headers
+Contains right now, the headers for reference that I use often:

+	- bits/stdc++.h - for use with clang
+	- debug.h - standard debugging template

+### Snippets
+Contains the snippets of the algorithms above in code editors I use.

+### Scripts
+Some build/test scripts that I sometimes refernce.